xtekky/DTG-Gen-Source/python/README.md

 if ur a noob just use some tools on github

-if uk what to do, good loock I would even say that it's not worth it
+if uk what to do, good luck I would even say that it's not worth it